 Restaurants and Dining

 Grits and sweet tea are traditions of a Southern diet, and no one makes them better than Mary Mac's Tea Room.
 This sprawling restaurant serves fluffy buttermilk biscuits and fried chicken.
 First-timers get a free cup of pot likker soup, made from the stock of boiled collard greens.
-Look for lighter fare at Horseradish Grill, where Southern traditions meet a global palate.
+Look for lighter fare at The Optimist, where Southern traditions meet a global palate.
 For a truly international experience, head for Buford Highway.
 Family-owned restaurants along this stretch serve authentic foods from Venezuela, Vietnam and Korea.